spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/identifiers.md

 Additional ClusterSVIDs can be added to the cluster by adding additional keys / values under the `spire-server.controllerManager.identities.clusterSPIFFEIDs` dictionary.

-Example: Add a SVID that matches the workload labeled `app: frontend` in namespace `test` and add a dns entry to it named `frontend.example.com`:
+Example: Add a SVID that matches the workload labeled `app: frontend` in namespace `test` and add a DNS entry to it named `frontend.example.com`:

 your-values.yaml snippet:
 ```yaml